TS3Tools/TS3UpdateScript/docs/INSTALL_USAGE_GUIDE.md

 ## Debugging

 You will not need to debug and fix the issue by yourself.
-Just enable debugging of the script and send me the debug file via eMail to info@ts3-tools.info.
+Just enable debugging of the script and upload the debug file here on GitHub as a new issue.

 1. Execute the script with those parameters you want plus '--debug' and provide any non-existing filename